Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 A document breaking down your loan, including all your loan costs and fees.

 What Buyers Should Know: Lenders must give you a loan estimate if you ask.
-These documents make it easy to compare potential lenders.
+Loan estimates make it easy to compare potential lenders.

 The length of time over which a loan gets repaid, usually in years.